mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 }
 ```

-If you create the `api-console-config.json` from an existing one, please remember to delete all of the fields that do not match the structure above, since they will be created correctly by the console after save and deploy actions (one of the two, depending on the field).
+If you create the `api-console-config.json` from an existing one, please remember to delete all the fields that do not match the structure above, since they will be created correctly by the console after save and deploy actions (one of the two, depending on the field).

 How to compile the template: